 - Introduce yourself to someone you’ve seen before in your neighborhood but never said hi to

 - Connect with a young parent and make a plan to do something (shopping, take a walk, lunch)

-attend a presentation
+attend a Workshop

 - Watch a recorded webinar featuring the 20-minute Connections Matter presentation.

-Request a 20-minute or 50-minute Connections Matter presentation by clicking here.
 The following trained presenters will deliver presentations in your area: